mciocchi/atomic_d6/README.md

 - The Condition lasts while:
   - The caster maintains it as an ongoing conjured effect (subject to the existing concentration rules and Eldritch Burden), or
-  - Any fixed, agreed‑upon duration expires (for non‑maintained effects).
+  - Any fixed, agreed-upon duration expires (for non-maintained effects).
-  - While the Condition is active, the target is restricted according to the spell’s description.
+  - While the Condition is active, the target has an Malus restricting them according to the spell’s description.

 #### Attempting to Break Free Each Turn